enoralecuyer/SMS_Delivery_Survey/README.md

 #### 7.3 Lack of data
 * Because I was not able to fully test the Flow, I was not able to collect the data from the survey.
  * Once I get the data, what is the next step?
-How do I want to collect, organize, filter and present the data? (ref: the 5 W)
+How do I want to collect, organize, filter and present the data?

 #### 7.4 What are some questions I wish I could have answered with this Project?
-* Which products have on average the lowest delivery experience rate?
+* Which products have on average the lowest or highest delivery experience rate?
 Why?
-* Which products have on average the highest delivery experience rate?
-Why?
-* Which countries have on average the lowest delivery experience rate?
-Why?
-* Which countries have on average the highest delivery experience rate?
+* Which countries have on average the lowest or highest delivery experience rate?
 Why?